Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Introduction

-where $\mu = \vartheta/ (\vartheta +N)$.
-Equation (\ref{Bsmo}) with $\mu <1$ implies that ${\bf B}^{\rm a}_{k-1}$ is effectively the time-smoothed (\ie averaged) recent past ensemble covariance matrix, ${\bf B}^{\rm r}_k$.
-The role of ${\bf B}^{\rm r}_k$ in HBEF is two-fold.
-First, if the spatial non-stationarity has some memory (which is highly likely in realistic systems), then ${\bf B}^{\rm r}_k$ brings this past memory to the current assimilation cycle, improving the accuracy of the resulting estimate of the true background error covariance matrix ${\bf B}_k$.
-Second, due to the time averaging (smoothing), the {\em sampling noise} (inevitable in sample covariances for finite-size and often small-size ensembles) is reduced in ${\bf B}^{\rm r}_k$, leading to a less noise-contaminated estimate ${\bf B}^{\rm a}_k$.

-Concerning the use of recent past ensemble covariances, we note that related ideas and techniques are already in use in practical systems. \citet[][]{Gustafsson} use time-lagged ensemble members, \citet[][]{Berre} make use of ensemble members from the past 4 days to increase the ensemble size, \citet[][]{Bonavita} use ensemble covariances from previous 12 days to estimate their parametric covariance model, \citet[][]{Lorenc} found that using time-lagged and time-shifted perturbations increases the effective ensemble size.

 The rest of the paper is organized as follows.
 In sections \ref{sec_hom}--\ref{sec_behav} we motivate, describe, and examine in numerical experiments the new DSADM model.
-In section \ref{sec_hhbef} we introduce a new hybrid HBEF (named HHBEF) filter, which combines EnVar and HBEF with regard to the way the filter's effective prior covariance matrix is built.
-In section \ref{sec_perfHybr} we present results of numerical experiments with the hybrid ensemble filters showing a crucial impact of the non-stationarity on the filters' performance and optimal design.
-We do not consider numerical implementation aspects of the hybrid filters in this paper.
+In section \ref{sec_hhbef} we introduce a new hybrid-HBEF (named HHBEF) filter, which accommodates the three covariance-blending techniques mentioned above.
+In section \ref{sec_perfHybr} we present results of numerical experiments with hybrid ensemble filters showing the crucial impact of non-stationarity on the filters' performance and optimal design.
+Efficient numerical implementation of hybrid filters is beyond the scope of this study.

-The R code of the doubly stochastic model and the R scripts that produced this paper's numerical results are available from https://github.com/cyrulnic/NoStRa.
-More detailed texts on the DSADM's numerical scheme, generation of initial conditions that reduce the initial transient period, and specification of model parameters can also be found there.
+The R code of the doubly stochastic model, the filters, and the R scripts that produced this paper's numerical results are available from https://github.com/cyrulnic/NoStRa.
+More detailed texts on the DSADM's numerical scheme, generation of initial conditions, specification of model parameters, \etc can also be found there.